 Children have a strong tendency to choose the same occupations as their parents, across all professions, earnings, and skill levels.
-We study the implications of occupational following for intergenerational mobility and economic efficiency.
-Using individual-level data on the skills and personality traits of Swedish men, together with their labor market outcomes, we estimate a general equilibrium Roy model with heterogeneous entry costs depending on parental background.
-We find that individuals are substantially misallocated to occupations.
-In a counterfactual economy with equal opportunities, occupational following drops by half and intergenerational earnings mobility increases by almost a third.
-Sons from low-income families see the largest gains.
-Aggregate real earnings, however, remain almost unchanged.
-This reflects counteracting forces: a positive productive-efficiency effect from reallocation and a negative general-equilibrium effect on wages.
-We present separate quasi-experimental evidence exploiting structural employment changes in fathers' occupations as exogenous variation in sons' possibilities to follow.
-This validates the model's results and supports our interpretation of heterogeneous entry costs.
+We study the implications for intergenerational mobility and economic efficiency.
+Using individual-level data on the skills and personality traits of Swedish men, we estimate a general equilibrium Roy model incorporating unequal access to occupations depending on parental background.
+In a counterfactual economy with equal access, occupational following drops by half and earnings mobility increases by a third.
+Sons from low-income families gain the most, highlighting the misallocation of talent.
+Aggregate earnings gains are small in general equilibrium.
+Using an identification strategy that exploits long-run employment changes in fathers' occupations, we estimate that occupational decline reduces sons' tendency to follow, improves skill-match, and increases earnings, consistent with our structural-model estimates.
 Our results suggest that creating equal opportunities by removing occupational entry and exit barriers would increase intergenerational mobility without reducing output.

-JEL Codes:: E24, J24, J62.
+JEL Codes: E24, J24, J62.